All Episodes

 Our friends in Mexico took us all in.

-Uh Inconvenient Truth or lie, nothing more than propaganda.
+You think Al Gore's idiotic movie, Inconvenient Truth, or a lie, nothing more than propaganda.

-They have done their best to try to wipe the whole concept of terrorism in this country as a major threat off the public map as as part of their technique and and uh desire to totally discredit the Bush administration and his foreign policy.
+They have done their best to try to wipe the whole concept of terrorism in this country as a major threat off the public map as part of their technique and desire to totally discredit the Bush administration and his foreign policy.

 You are up first.